groue/GRDBCombine/README.md

 }
 ```

-The publisher completes on the main queue, unless you provide a specific [scheduler] to the `receiveOn` argument.
+This publisher can be subscribed from any thread.
+A new database access starts on every subscription.

-A new database access starts each time this publisher is subscribed to.
+It completes on the main queue, unless you provide a specific [scheduler] to the `receiveOn` argument.

 When you use a [database pool], and your app executes some database updates followed by some slow fetches, you may profit from optimized scheduling with [`writePublisher(receiveOn:updates:thenRead:)`].
 See below.